 MEET OUR Instructors

-Our instructors are all lived-experience founders who are actively creating a more equitable world – get ready to learn from some of the most inspiring people in our world!
+Our instructors are all lived-experience founders who are actively creating a more equitable world.
 Our 2021 instructors will bring back some familiar faces from our pilot session along with new additions to our community!

 Celebrating Black Lives Instructors

 San Diego (CA) native Austin Martin is the creator and founder of Rhymes with Reason (RwR), an e-learning resource that helps students learn words and boost reading skills via hip-hop & popular music.

 In 2014, at Brown University, Martin founded Rhymes with Reason after he discovered that 67 of the top 100 words on the SAT were detectable in recognizable hip-hop lyrics.
 Since 2017 RwR has been used in 150+ schools/education programs across the United States and has been covered by Bloomberg, NPR, EducationPost, RevoltTV, HuffingtonPost and other media outlets.
 RWR has also collaborated with Chance the Rapper’s SocialWorks, was awarded the 2019 Echoing Green Fellowship, Martin was selected as one of Forbes 30 Under 30 in Education and is currently an Ed.M candidate at Harvard's Graduate School of Education.

 Erin Miles Cloud is the Co-Founder and Co-Director of Movement for Family Power, an organization that

 works to end the Foster System’s policing and punishment of families and to create a world where the dignity and integrity of all families is valued and supported.
 For nearly a decade Erin had the privilege of being a family defense attorney at the Bronx Defenders where she worked to defend parents from one of our most violent carceral systems, child protective services.